BlueberryWolf/WEBFISHINGModdingGuide/README.md

 If you use my API, you can simply write `player.` followed by the raw name of the property you wish to modify

-Here's an example mod which modifies the player actor's `walk_speed` properties from a default of 3.2 to 50
+Here's an example mod which modifies the player actor's `walk_speed` properties from a default of 3.2 to 50 You can use this mod by editing `res://mods/authorname.modname/main.gd`

 ![image](https://github.com/user-attachments/assets/8e0c753d-c075-406f-b324-0ba24945b879)